Ford AJD-V6/PSA DT17: Lion V8

 Built at Ford's Dagenham engine plant in Essex, the 3.6-litre V8 twin-turbo diesel engine began production in April 2006.
-The 4.4l TD variant is built in Ford's Chihuahua Engine plant in Mexico.
+The 4.4 L variant is built in Ford's Chihuahua Engine plant in Mexico.

-Much speculation in the United States has focused on this engine as a possible Diesel entrant in the F-150 pickup truck and Expedition SUV.
-It was announced that the new F150 engine was to be based on this engine and enlarged to 4.4L, but that program was later cancelled.
+Much speculation in the United States was focused on this engine as a possible Diesel entrant in the F-150 pickup truck and Expedition SUV.
+It was announced that the new F-150 engine was to be based on this engine and enlarged to 4.4 L, but that program was later cancelled.
 The Cleveland Engine plant recently began small-scale production of the exotic compacted graphite iron (CGI) used in the block's construction, leading many to expect production of the engine there.
-Ultimately, Ford went with the 3.0 Lion V6 modified for US truck use, and utilizing a single turbocharger.
+Ultimately, Ford went with the 3.0 L Lion V6 modified for US truck use, utilising a single turbocharger.